-Most sellers are required by law to complete for the buyer’s approval, a Transfer Disclosure Statement.
-In this form, the seller discloses known defects regarding the condition of the home.
-Any items in the home that are not properly functioning, any known neighborhood nuisances, and a variety of other items that may be of concern to the buyer.
-Harb & Co. strongly recommend that you have a home inspector conduct a thorough investigation of your property.
-It is suggested that you attend the inspection with us, so that you can understand the findings and have any questions answered.
-The approximate time of the inspection varies depending upon the size of the home.
+Harb & Co. strongly recommends that a home inspector thoroughly investigate your property.
+We also urge you to attend the inspection with us.
+This way, you can understand the findings and have any questions answered.
+The approximate inspection time varies depending on the size of the home.
+The home inspection process is relatively straightforward.
 The purpose of this inspection is to give you a professional opinion of the home.
-The inspector will provide you with a written report as to the condition of the property, which will include a list of items that are not properly working, many will be unimportant, but some may be very important.
+The inspector will provide you with a written report as to the condition of the property.
+This should include a list of items that are not correctly working, many will be unimportant, but some may be very important.

-In addition to the home inspector, you may elect to hire additional inspectors or specialists to inspect the fireplaces, foundation, sewer/septic, roof and or pool.
-Talk to us and or your home inspector if you have any concerns regarding these items.
+In addition to the home inspector, you may hire additional inspectors or specialists to inspect the fireplaces, foundation, sewer/septic, roof, and or pool.
+Tell your home inspector or us if you have any concerns regarding these items.

 You may make a written request to the seller to correct any defects which are unacceptable to you.
-But remember, no home is perfect – not even a new one and often the condition of a home is a reflection of the price paid.
-Frequently, sellers will live with minor problems in a house for years and may be unwilling to correct some of the “little things”.
-If you and the seller are unable to come to an agreement, you may cancel escrow.
+But remember, no home is perfect.
+Not even a new one, and often the condition of a home reflects the price paid.
+Frequently, sellers will live with minor problems in a house for years and may be unwilling to correct some of the “little things.”
+If you and the seller cannot agree, you may cancel the escrow.

 Click here to read more about the home inspection process and negotiating the inspection.